o-alquimista/fragments/README.md

 # Fragments
 Fragments aims to be a small framework for web applications.
 Third-party dependencies will always be avoided if possible, relying solely on what PHP provides.
 Routing and autoloading are also developed in-house.

+Keep in mind that this project is merely an experiment, and is not recommended for use in production.

+## Requirements
+- PHP XML extension.
+This package is called `php-xml` on Ubuntu.

 ## Instructions
 - The default database name is `fragments`.
 Change it at `Fragments/Utility/Connection.php`.
 The username, password and PDO driver for the database connection can be set there as well.